 Summary

-This research explored how the design of agrobiodiveristy conservation schemes could be made more (cost) effective.
+This thesis has explored how the design of agrobiodiveristy conservation schemes could be made more cost-effective.
 The modelling approaches provide empirical assessment of different scheme designs and costs to meet demand for diversity attributes that include use and non-use values.
-This is important because the application of economic models to improve cost effectiveness of PGR and FAnGR schemes are scarce, despite farm-scale intensification that threatens agrobiodiveristy.
+This is important because the application of economic models to improve cost-effectiveness of PGR and FAnGR schemes are scarce, despite farm-scale intensification that threatens agrobiodiveristy.
 The thesis therefore explored how the supply and demand side aspects of conservation could be optimised as a function of biological, genetic and economic factors.

 Chapter Two provided a review of institutions and instruments to supply diversity alongside discussion of the different economic values that rare breeds encode.
-A growing need to more explicitly supply the different value attributes of breed diversity has emerged and reflects the broad range of ecosystem services provided by farm animal diversity (Leroy et al., 2018).
+A growing need to more explicitly supply the different value attributes of breed diversity has emerged, and reflects the broad range of ecosystem services provided by farm animal diversity (Leroy et al., 2018).
 By considering how institutions mediate or respond to wider societal preferences for conservation, the chapter reveals how different forms of market failure appear to be exacerbating breed status.
-We suggest policy instruments and the SI agenda should better consider the range of use and non-use values associated with breed diversity.
+We suggest that policy instruments and the SI agenda should better consider the range of use and non-use values associated with breed diversity.

 Chapter Three employed a survey and CE to explore farmer motivations for keeping rare breeds and preferences for the design of conservation contracts, including assessment of farmer WTA to participate in a contractual scheme.
 Results suggest farmers in Transylvania are intensifying farming practices and this may be accelerating reductions in farm animal diversity.
 Increasing farmer awareness and removing barriers to entry for RDP schemes is key to increasing farmer participation in rare breed conservation.
 The choice model indicated farmers have heterogeneous preferences for contract attributes and these vary depending on farm species kept.
 Considering these preferences could improve the design of schemes and reduce the cost of conservation.

-In Chapter Four, we moved our attention to PGR by measuring the costs of conserving CWR through a hypothetical on-farm conservation programme that could form part of a NSAP for CWR conservation and sustainable use in Zambia (Ministry of Agriculture, 2016).
+Chapter Four considered PGR by measuring the costs of conserving CWR through a hypothetical on-farm conservation programme that could form part of a NSAP for CWR conservation and sustainable use in Zambia (Ministry of Agriculture, 2016).
 Bid offers from the conservation auction were selected relative to alternative conservation goals that suggest a trade-off between maximising area or diversity.
 Additionally, we show the inclusion of a social equity goal in site selection decisions may impede ecological effectiveness.
 While the literature provides some guidance on such trade-offs, more empirical work is needed to quantify the socio-economic and ecological implications of employing alternate selection goals in programmes (Engel, 2016).
 Calculating the mean cost of site selection relative to each CWR, we showed considerable cost heterogeneity persisted, raising broader questions concerning appropriate forms of conservation intervention when costs are prohibitive.

-In Chapter Five, an application of MCDA is used to explore how breed incentive support can be rationalised based on different value attributes of diversity.
+Chapter Five presented an application of MCDA to explore how breed incentive support can be rationalised based on different value attributes of diversity.
 Weights derived from stakeholder workshops suggested endangerment was considered most important when considering conservation interventions, followed by diversity and marketability attributes.
 Breed part scores across the criteria nodes exhibited high levels of heterogeneity and a PCA showed the multiple criteria nodes explain different aspects of variation in breed scores.
-Indeed, such information may offer insights for more targeted priority setting and rationalisation of investments in diversity, particularly where (breed) vulnerabilities persist.
-Breed societies may be ideally poised to guide such investments, given their important role in breed management and promotion (Felius et al., 2015).
+Such information may offer insights for more targeted priority setting and rationalisation of investments in diversity, particularly where (breed) vulnerabilities persist.
+Breed societies may be ideally placed to guide such investments, given their important role in breed management and promotion (Felius et al., 2015).
 Lastly, we suggest concerns surrounding conservation triage are redundant when referring to agrobiodiveristy schemes.